joshuakilts/The-Office-Markov-Chains/README.md

 ```

 ### Analysis
-This function takes one of the character subscripts and returns a markov chain model
+This function takes one of the character subscripts and returns a Markov chain model
-(warning: this takes some time with characters that have a lot of lines)
+(Warning: this takes some time with characters that have a lot of lines)
 ```
 script <- function(df){
  character <- as.vector(df[,1])